NC Workers Compensation: Common Types of Workplace Injuries in North Carolina

 - Victim of assault

 No matter how your injury has occurred, you may have the right to file a North Carolina workers’ compensation claim.
+Our NC Work Comp lawyers help people in Greenville NC, Morehead City, Jacksonville NC, New Bern, and Beaufort, North Carolina.

 How to Initiate a Workers’ Compensation Case in North Carolina

 If you have recently been injured on the job in North Carolina, you need to file Form 18 with the North Carolina Industrial Commission and you may need help from an experienced workers’ compensation lawyer to get that claim form properly filed.
 Furthermore, you should notify your employer of the injuries you have sustained and the accident immediately after the accident happens.
 If you fail to tell your employer about the incident, you may be jeopardizing your future claim.
+Click here for more information about preserving your legal rights.

 Employees need to give written notice to their employer of a work-related injury within 30 days of the injury.
 However, failing to do this does not necessarily end your case, but you may need the help of an experienced workers’ compensation lawyer if you find yourself in this situation.